dsc-courses/dsc10-notes/README.md

             return 42
         ```
     ````
-(note that an additional backtick is used in the directive code fence to allow us to nest a code block in the answer)
+(note that an additional backtick has been used in the directive code fence to allow us to nest a code block in the answer)

 #### The "jupytertip" and "jupytertiplist" directives